Lent - Day 7 A Study of Matthew 5

 “If possible, as far as it depends on you, live at peace with everyone.”
 Romans 12:18

 Carrying grudges or unforgiveness only feeds strife and division among the body of believers.
 The way to end all strife, the motivation to “let it go,” is to remember one vitally important thing as believers in the Lord Jesus Christ who depend on Him alone for their salvation.
-God loves you!
+God loves us!

 The peacemakers are blessed because they know how much they are loved as sons of God.